-- hold an appropriate qualification, as specified by the appropriate regulatory authority, confirming their competence to internally verify competence-based assessments and candidates.
-IQAs holding older qualifications must be able to demonstrate that they are verifying to the current standards - OR - be working toward an appropriate qualification, as specified by the appropriate regulatory authority.
-If an IQA is working towards an appropriate qualification, his/her decisions must be countersigned by a suitably qualified IQA and should be supported by a qualified IQA throughout the training period. - have a working knowledge of the process, techniques and procedures where business improvement techniques have been implemented.
-IQAs must demonstrate sufficient and current understanding of the qualifications to be internally verified, and know how they are applied in business. - demonstrate competent practice in internal verification of assessment, and demonstrate understanding of the principles and practices of internal verification of assessment, including the quality of assessment and the assessment process.
+hold an appropriate qualification, as specified by the appropriate regulatory authority, confirming their competence to internally verify competence-based assessments and candidates.
+IQAs holding older qualifications must be able to demonstrate that they are verifying to the current standards be working toward an appropriate qualification, as specified by the appropriate regulatory authority.
+If an IQA is working towards an appropriate qualification, his/her decisions must be countersigned by a suitably qualified IQA and should be supported by a qualified IQA throughout the training period.